 The Graduate School invites nominations for the Lenore Bayley Graduate Scholarship.
 This scholarship is provided through the Lenore Bayley Graduate Fellowship Fund and will be awarded to a domestic or international graduate student enrolled in an advanced degree program at Oregon State University.
 The scholarship will be awarded on the basis of academic performance and promise for the future.

 The award also aligns with and supports development in the OSU Grad Advantage core competencies for graduate students.
 Nominees are encouraged to complete the OSU Grad Advantage Self-Assessment Tool at the time of their nomination, or in the case of prospective students after they have been formally admitted to gauge their ongoing professional development.

 The Lenore Bayley Graduate Scholarship amount varies, but typically does not exceed $4,000.
 The scholarship will be disbursed in three installments throughout the academic year.
 Awards for less than an academic year will be pro-rated.
 This award may be offered in addition to a graduate assistantship or fellowship.

 The nomination period begins on September 26, 2022.
 All nominations must be submitted by 5 p.m., March 6, 2023.
 Awards will be determined in late-March 2023.

-Nominations may be submitted by the nominee's graduate program director, department chair/head or appropriate college leadership.
+Nominations may be submitted by the nominee's graduate program director, department chair/head, college leadership, or appropriate leadership in an institutional partner unit.
 Students may not apply directly for this award.
-Each unit (as defined by university major code) may nominate no more than one nominee (total) per award cycle.
+Each unit (as defined by university major code) and institutional partner may nominate no more than ONE nominee (total) per award cycle.